goodsoul-andrew/Jackplot/README.md

 # Jackplot
-Drawing a plot of polymonial in jack language
+Drawing a plot of polynomial in jack language